Huangzizhou/DiffIPC-data/README.md

 ## Environment

 The PolyFEM library automatically downloads its dependencies with cmake.
-The default linear solver in simulations is `Eigen::PardisoLDLT`, which requires [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), it's not available on MacOS with Apple silicon, in which case `Eigen::AccelerateLDLT` is recommended.
+The default linear solver in simulations is `Eigen::PardisoLDLT`, which requires [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), it's not available on MacOS with Apple silicon, in which case `Eigen::AccelerateLDLT` or `Eigen::CholmodSimplicialLDLT` are recommended.

 For shape optimizations, jupyter notebooks are provided to manage the optimizations with remeshing.
 The dependencies used in python are available in anaconda, with the only non-default library [meshio](https://github.com/conda-forge/meshio-feedstock).